awesto/django-shop/docs/sources/reference/filters.rst

 Filter Products by its Attributes
 =================================

-Besides :ref:`reference/search`, adding a filtering functionality to an e-commerce site is another very important feature.
+Besides :doc:`search`, adding a filtering functionality to an e-commerce site is another very important feature.
 Customers must be able to narrow down a huge list of available products to a small set of desired products using a combination of prepared filter attributes.